Violence Intervention and Policing Research (VIPR) Lab

 Evaluating Current Threat Assessments and Threat Management

-As part of the Department of Homeland Security project, Erin Kearns, Ph.D. and other members of the NCITE cluster hire are evaluating current terrorism and targeted violence threat assessment practices at the local and federal level.
+As part of the Department of Homeland Security project, Erin Kearns, Ph.D. and NCITE researchers are evaluating current terrorism and targeted violence threat assessment practices at the local and federal level.
 Dr. Kearns is leading part of the project focused on understanding current practices and identifying ways to improve communication and recognition of threats.

 Terrorism?
 Hate Crime?
 Both?
 Neither?

-Nationally acclaimed policing scholar Justin Nix, Ph.D. (right) goes over results of a policing study he conducted with doctoral student Brandon Tregle (left).
+Nationally acclaimed policing scholar Justin Nix, Ph.D. (right) reviews results of a policing study conducted with doctoral student Brandon Tregle (left).